weakish/weakish.github.com/dive-into/typescript.md

 }
 ```

-Since TypeScript 2.0, we can use npm to install typings for packages:
+We can use npm to install typings for packages:

 ```sh
 npm install @types/<package>